| Biography

 and no preliminary drawings are required.
 Decisive and instinctive

+strokes are made while in intense concentration.
 In Ithipol's works, we can recognize natural forms of leaves, trees,

 branches and water, but some of the extraneous details are removed;